Francys Arsentiev: Summit and aftermath

 After these two aborted attempts on the summit, they began their final ascent on May 22.
-Due to the absence of oxygen supplementation at such high altitude, the two moved slowly and summitted dangerously late in the day.
-As a result, they were forced to spend yet another night above 8,000 m.
-During the course of the evening, the two became separated.
-Sergei made his way down to camp the following morning, only to find that his wife had not yet arrived.
-Realizing she had to be somewhere dangerously high upon the mountain, he set off to find her, carrying an oxygen tank and medicine.
+Due to the absence of oxygen supplementation at such high altitude, the two moved slowly and summited dangerously late in the day, forcing them to spend yet another night above 8,000 m.
+During the course of the evening the two became separated.
+Sergei made his way down to camp the following morning, but found that his wife had not yet arrived.
+Realizing she had to be somewhere dangerously high, he set off to find her, carrying an oxygen tank and medicine.

 Details of what happened next are uncertain, but the most plausible accounts suggest that on the morning of May 23, Francys Arsentiev was encountered by an Uzbek team that was climbing the final few hundred meters to the summit.
 She appeared to be half-conscious, affected by oxygen deprivation and frostbite.
 As she was unable to move on her own, they attended to her with oxygen and carried her down as far as they could, until, depleted of their own oxygen, they became too fatigued to continue the effort.
 Francys was still alive.
-As the Uzbek climbers made their way down to camp that evening, they encountered Sergei Arsentiev on his way back up to her.
-This is the last time he was seen alive.
+As the Uzbek climbers made their way down to camp that evening, they encountered Sergei Arsentiev on his way back up to her; this was the last time he was seen alive.

 Death

 On the morning of May 24, Briton Ian Woodall, South African Cathy O'Dowd, and several more Uzbeks encountered Francys Arsentiev while on their way to the summit.
 She was found where she had been left the evening before.
 Sergei Arsentiev's ice axe and rope were identified nearby, but he was nowhere to be found.
 Both Woodall and O'Dowd called off their own summit attempts and tried to help Francys for more than an hour, but because of her poor condition, the perilous location, and freezing weather, they were forced to abandon her and descend to camp.
 She died as they found her, lying on her side, still clipped onto the guide rope.
 She was aged 40, with one son.
-Her corpse had the nickname "Sleeping Beauty".
+Her corpse has been nicknamed "Sleeping Beauty".

 The mysterious disappearance of her husband was solved the following year when Jake Norton, a member of the 1999 "Mallory and Irvine" expedition, discovered Sergei's body lower on the mountain face, apparently dead from a fall while attempting to rescue his wife.